Nate-Jaeger-Smith/Public-API-Requests/README.md

 - Users can search for employees by entering their names in the search bar.
 - Clicking on an employee card opens a modal window with more detailed information about the selected employee.
 - The modal window allows users to navigate through the employee list using "Prev" and "Next" buttons.
+- Modal "Prev" and "Next" buttons will navigate through searched results if an employee was searched for.

+## Style changes

+- Increased border-radius for card elements
+- Added box-shadow for card elements
+- Changed background-color